lmw95/stayverticalpolestudio/documentation/TESTING.md

 ![](/documentation/screenshots/accessibility-initial-report.png)

-Initially, Google Lighthouse brought up a variety of issues that were affecting the website's accessibility:
+Initially, Google Lighthouse brought up a variety of issues that were affecting the website's accessibility on both website and mobile screens:

 ![](/documentation/screenshots/accessibility-contrast.png)